-Since we are continually making changes to our WP sites, there’s always a risk of something happening that can cause it to stop working.
+When your WordPress site is down, we immediately recommend contacting your hosting provider and get your website up running a lot faster.
+Since we are continually making changes to our WordPress sites, there’s always a risk of something happening that can cause it to stop working.
 This can be caused by anything, like a cyber attack or simply a bad plugin installation.
-And though downtime for a while may seem normal in certain cases like website maintenance, it is something you’d want to prevent from occurring.
+And though downtime for a while may seem normal in certain cases, like website maintenance, it is something you’d want to prevent from occurring.

 If you cannot log in to your WordPress dashboard or witness something strange happening to your site, it may signal that your website is experiencing downtime.
 Fortunately, figuring out the reason behind this issue isn’t that hard.
 To help you out, we’ll share a list of things you should either check yourself or hire a WordPress developer to do for you.